Clear of HPV symptoms = Clear of virus?

 I have read a lot about HPV.
-I have read that most strains clear within 2 years.
+I have read that most strains clear within two years.
 Does this mean that the genital warts associated with the virus will clear also?
-I understand that it is types 6 and 11 of the HPV virus that cause warts and that they are low risk types.
+I understand that it is types 6 and 11 of the HPV virus that cause warts and that they are low-risk types.
 Is this also true?

 A well-informed person is often well equipped to protect themselves, and you certainly seem to be well-informed.
 You are right that, in many cases, HPV symptoms disappear on their own within two years.
 Research has shown, for example, that 90 percent of women with cervical HPV have no visible symptoms after two years.
 One study even suggested that many symptoms can clear within six months.
 But just because someone has no symptoms doesn't mean that the virus itself has also cleared from the body.
 In some cases your body may have developed antibodies that suppress HPV to the point that it is undetectable on tests, or may have at least suppressed any symptoms of HPV, however the virus may still technically be present.